Yash39459/production-Expense-Management-System/README.md

-An expense management web app created for managing expenses on daily basis.
+An expense management website created for managing expenses on daily basis.

 Used MERN (MongoDB, ExpressJs, ReactJs, NodeJs) stack.